leftymitt/leftymitt.com/_projects/us-election-dynamics.md

 The first component (`var=0.615307`) is much more important than the second component (`var=0.0508273`), and segregates the South from the Northeast, with the West and Midwest states mixed in between.

 The loadings for PC1 favor elections away from 1960, which acts as an inflection point where political preferences for each state switch from one party to another.
-This is historically consistent with the evolution of the Republicans and Democrats during the Civil Rights Era.
+This is historically consistent with the transformation of the Republicans and Democrats during the Civil Rights Era.
-Dixiecrats in the south fell out of favor and joined the Republican Party, while liberal-minded people in left the Republicans and joined the Democratic party as it more actively pursued civil rights legislation.
+Dixiecrats in the South fell out of favor among Democrats and joined the Republican Party, while liberal-minded people throughout the country left the Republicans and joined the Democrats as it more actively pursued civil rights legislation.

 Of course, history is replete with events that could retroactively be called turning points, and should an interesting feature have shown up on some other year, some event could likely be conjured up as an explanation.
+An inflection point at 1980 would be attributed to Ronald Reagan, and one in 1940 would point to Franklin Roosevelt and his New Deal.

 The second component, and presumably the others, has very little information.
 It does put states like Vermont and Mississippi close together, but given its low variance, interpreting it is not likely to be useful.